garysweaver/activerecord-custom_timestamps/README.md

 ### Setup

-In your Rails 3+ project, add this to your Gemfile:
+In your ActiveRecord/Rails 3.1+ project, add this to your Gemfile:

+    gem 'activerecord-custom_timestamps'

+For the development version:

     gem 'activerecord-custom_timestamps', :git => 'git://github.com/garysweaver/activerecord-custom_timestamps.git'